 Yes!
 When you sign up for solar, you are enrolled in Net-Metering with the grid.
 That means during the day your solar energy system is producing power; anything not used will be sent to the grid and stored as credits.
 Then, during the night or when you need to use your power, you can pull back that energy you sent to the grid.

-Let us know the new owner’s information within 30 days of selling the property and we will take care of the rest.
+Transferring ownership is easy.
+Just let us know the new owner’s information within 30 days of selling the property, and we will take care of the rest.

 Solar FAQs In Your Area